-The following table illustrates our primary operating expense changes from the three months ended March 31, 2012 to the three months ended March 31, 2013 (in millions):
+The following table illustrates our primary operating expense changes from the three months ended September 30, 2012 to the three months ended September 30, 2013 (in millions):

-Operating expenses for the three months ended March 31, 2012 \$ 263.2
+Operating expenses for the three months ended September 30, 2012 \$ 274.3

-Increase in fuel costs 21.4
+Increase in fuel costs 10.8

-Decrease in power purchased (8.0)
+Decrease in power purchased (13.2)

-Increase in DSM program costs 2.6
+Increase in DSM program costs 2.5

-Increase in depreciation and amortization 2.3

-Increase in maintenance expenses 2.3

-Other miscellaneous variances 0.3
+Other miscellaneous variances (0.8)

-Operating expenses for the three months ended March 31, 2013 \$ 284.1
+Operating expenses for the three months ended September 30, 2013 \$ 273.6

-The \$21.4 million increase in fuel costs is primarily due to a \$15.6 million increase in the quantity of fuel consumed as the result of an increase in total electricity sales volume in the comparable periods.
-The fuel cost increase also includes a \$5.7 million increase in deferred fuel costs as the result of variances between estimated fuel and purchased power costs in our fuel adjustment charges and actual fuel and purchased power costs.
+The \$10.8 million increase in fuel costs is primarily due to an \$8.1 million increase in the quantity of fuel consumed as the result of an increase in wholesale electricity sales volume in the comparable periods.
+The fuel cost increase also includes a \$3.5 million increase in deferred fuel costs as the result of variances between estimated fuel and purchased power costs in our fuel adjustment charges and actual fuel and purchased power costs.
 We are generally permitted to recover underestimated fuel and purchased power costs to serve our retail customers in future rates through the fuel adjustment charges proceedings and, therefore, the costs are deferred and amortized into expense in the same period that our rates are adjusted.

-The \$8.0 million decrease in purchased power costs was primarily due to a 53% decrease in the volume of power purchased during the period (\$13.6 million), partially offset by a 52% increase in the market price of purchased power (\$5.6 million).
-The volume of power we purchase each period is primarily influenced by our retail demand, our generating unit capacity and outages and because at times it is less expensive for us to buy power in the market price of delivered fuel (primarily natural gas), the price of environmental emissions allowances, the supply of and demand for electricity, and the time of day in which power is purchased.
-As previously noted, we believe the increase in the market price for purchased power was heavily influenced by the impact the colder temperatures in 2013 had on demand for electricity in the MISO wholesale market.
+The \$13.2 million decrease in purchased power costs was primarily due to a 49% decrease in the volume of power purchased during the period (\$15.3 million), partially offset by an 8% increase in the market price of purchased power (\$1.9 million).
+The volume of power we purchase each period is primarily influenced by our retail demand, our generating unit capacity and outages and because at times it is less expensive for us to buy power in the market than to produce it ourselves.
+During the comparable periods, retail sales were down, which accounts for the majority of the decrease in purchased power volume.
+The market price of purchased power is influenced primarily by changes in the market price of delivered fuel (primarily natural gas), the price of environmental emissions allowances, the supply of and demand for electricity, and the time of day in which power is purchased.
+In the comparable periods, the increase in natural gas prices had the largest impact on the market price of purchased power.

-The increase in DSM program costs of \$2.6 million, which are included in "Other operating expenses" on our unaudited condensed consolidated statements of comprehensive income, is attributed to the continued implementation of IPL's energy efficiency program initiatives.
-The increase in DSM program costs is correlated to the increase in DSM program rate adjustment mechanism revenues, as noted above.
+The increase in DSM program costs of \$2.5 million, which are included in "Other operating expenses" on our unaudited condensed consolidated statements of comprehensive income, is attributed to the continued implementation of IPL's energy efficiency program initiatives.
+The increase in DSM program costs is correlated to an increase in DSM program rate adjustment mechanism retail revenues.